Tookmund/tookmund.github.io/_drafts/hibernate-code-preparation.md

 ```

 Because it is prioritized, appending to the list requires walking it until
-an item with lower[^priority] is found to insert the current item before.
+an item with lower[^priority] priority is found to insert the current item before.
 ```
 // kernel/notifier.c:252
 /*